-In recent times, we have heard a lot about “The Last Days.”
-A large number of non-mainline conservative Christians in this country (“evangelicals”) believe that we are living in the last few years (or even months, or days, or hours) before the “rapture” of the church, which will precede a seven-year tribulation period dominated by a single, sinister figure known as “The Antichrist,” followed by the Second Coming of Christ at which He will establish an earthly, visible, thousand-year reign in Jerusalem.
-This is classic or “scholastic” dispensational eschatology.1 Today we witness the queer coincidence of, on the one hand, the refusal of almost any leading conservative seminary in the country to defend classical dispensationalism and, on the other hand, the dramatic revival of dispensational eschatology in the form of the staggering series of best-selling novels in the Left Behind phenomenon.
+In recent times, we have heard a lot about "The Last Days."
+A large number of non-mainline conservative Christians in this country ("evangelicals") believe that we are living in the last few years (or even months, or days, or hours) before the "rapture" of the church, which will precede a seven-year tribulation period dominated by a single, sinister figure known as "The Antichrist," followed by the Second Coming of Christ at which He will establish an earthly, visible, thousand-year reign in Jerusalem.
+This is classic or "scholastic" dispensational eschatology.
+Today we witness the queer coincidence of, on the one hand, the refusal of almost any leading conservative seminary in the country to defend classical dispensationalism with, on the other hand, the dramatic revival of dispensational eschatology in the form of the staggering series of best-selling novels in the Left Behind phenomenon.
 What is indefensible in the seminaries is indefatigable in the bookstores.

 The notion that in the Bible "The Last Days" denotes the final few years or months before Christ's Second Advent reflects a fundamental misunderstanding of Biblical eschatology (the doctrine of last things).
 Proof that this view is mistaken appears in prominent statements like those of Peter in Acts 2, quoting Joel in describing the events of that first post-resurrection Pentecost as inaugurating "The Last Days," during which "your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams" (v.
 17).
 In his first epistle, John writes (2:18), "Little children, it is the last time: and as ye have heard that antichrist shall come, even now are there many antichrists; whereby we know that it is the last time."
 Jude writes similarly in v.
 18 of his epistle.
 And the writer of Hebrews declares (1:1-2):